asasinmode/recipemode/macarons/white-chocolate-filling.md

 I usually use it as a [macarons](base) filling that surrounds [chocolate ganache](chocolate-ganache).

-Default amount of ingredients should be enough for macarons made with 3 egg whites.
+Default amount of ingredients should be enough for macarons made with 3 egg whites if used only for the outer filling ring.

 ## total ingredients

 - 100g white chocolate
-- 45ml 30% cream
+- 55ml 30% cream

 ## ingredients by use case & order

 - 100g white chocolate
-- 45ml 30% cream
+- 55ml 30% cream

 ## how to